 - First, the carbon dioxide molecules diffuse inward through the various pores in the leaves called stomata.
 After that, air spaces inside the leaves become filled with water vapor.

-- This process is highly dependent on various environmental factors such as light and humidity.
+- This process highly depends on various environmental factors such as light and humidity.

 2. Animals

-- For instance, during digestion, food molecules like amino acids and sugars move in a concentration gradient in order to be delivered from the intestines into the blood-stream.
+- For instance, during digestion[4], food molecules like amino acids and sugars move in a concentration gradient to be delivered from the intestines into the blood-stream.

 - Another example is the diffusion of waste products like urea from the body cells to the blood.